Management of chronic headaches: Mental methods

 Also, relaxation therapy can involve mental techniques to decrease body tension.
 The first is called "focused imagery".
 Focused imagery involves concentration on relaxed body parts, followed by focus on tense muscles and imagining that the tense areas are being worked on or relaxed.
 The next mental technique involves focus on the whole body, instead of its individual parts.
 In "deepening imagery", a person imagines the body's tension as a meter of high to low, and works to reduce tension mentally.
 An additional mental strategy involves creating and experiencing a location of relaxation in the mind.
-The last mental strategy involves the chronic headache patient visualizing a place of stress in his or her life and imagining a relaxed response.
+The last mental strategy involves the chronic headache patient visualizing a place of stress in their life and imagining a relaxed response.
 Meditation in a relaxing environment is also suggested to prevent headaches.
 Meditation often involves repeating a one syllable sound or staring at a visual object to help focus attention.
 Relaxation helps the body to unwind, preventing the formation of headaches.